mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 3.25.5 xxxx =
+* Developer: simplify adding custom fonts to designs (introduces PrintMyBlog\domain\DefaultDesignTemplates::getPdfFontSettings() and adds custom font CSS if those settings are used)

 = 3.25.4 xxxx =
 * Bugfix: on the designs page, fixed bug that only showed first 10 designs
 * Feature: added GTranslate plugin compatibility (see https://wordpress.org/plugins/gtranslate/)